-If you are interested in starting a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.
+If you want a fulfilling, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

 There are several reasons why these careers are continuing to grow.
-One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-There's also the transition away from R-22 Freon®, which affects old models.
-Finally, there’s the red-hot real estate market and a property shortage that’s spurred further growth in new construction homes.
+One is federal incentives to upgrade to more energy-efficient comfort systems.
+It's also important to consider R-22 Freon® coolant, which affects old models.
+Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s driven an increase in new construction homes.

 - Air conditioners